valentinRyckaert/ASL/readme.md

 - rmp (memory pointer : which memory place is pointed)

 ## Types
-ASL is dynamicly typed.
+ALL is dynamicly typed.
 Available types are:
 - integer
 - float
 - string